$h^*$-vectors of graph polytopes using activities of dissecting spanning trees: Introduction

 Let us stress again that even though $\cG$ is unoriented, its dissecting trees $T$ are oriented.
 We prove Theorem \ref{thm:sym_edge_h-vector} in section \ref{sec:proofs}.
 We note that the (short) proof follows closely the proof of \cite[Proposition 4.6]{arithm_symedgepoly} where this formula is established for the $h$-vector of a certain triangulation of the symmetric edge polytope of a complete bipartite graph.

-As a corollary we obtain an interesting identity, namely that the distribution of the number of edges pointing away from an arbitrary given node is independent of which dissecting tree set we consider.
+As a corollary we obtain an interesting identity, namely that the distribution of the number of edges pointing away from an arbitrary given node is independent of which node and which dissecting tree set we consider.

 \begin{coroll} Let $\cG$ be an undirected graph, and let $0\le i\le|V(\mathcal{G})|-1$ be arbitrary.
 For any dissecting tree set $\mathcal{T}$ for $\cG$ and any fixed vertex $v\in V(\mathcal{G})$, the value is the same. \end{coroll}